martincarlin87/coin-app/README.md

   - GitHub Actions updates
 - Keeps the project secure and up-to-date

-**Code Coverage** (Codecov)
+**Code Coverage**
-- Automatically tracks code coverage on every push
+- All tests run with coverage tracking via Pest
-- Generates detailed coverage reports
+- Minimum 80% coverage enforced on CI/CD
-- Comments on pull requests with coverage changes
+- Tests fail if coverage drops below threshold
-- Visualizes coverage with interactive graphs
+- Run locally with: `./vendor/bin/pest --coverage --min=80`

 All workflows must pass before code can be merged to the main branch.